 How it actually gets to you when you are a shopper, well, who cares, as long as it does get there.

-And while we have seen some evidence of this behaviour, it’s often a lot less than you think it would be.
+But while we do know this happens online, it’s happens a lot less than you think it would.

 It comes across most clearly in bigger ticket-items.
 Think holidays, cars and electronics.
 Because in these categories, the time invested to save on price when you compare multiple sites seems a valuable use of time.